petrvanblokland/TYPETR-TypeLab-Club-Assistants/GETTING_STARTED.md

 The new **MyAssistantController** class always must inherit from the **AssistantController** class, thus implementing everthing that the base Assistant Controller needs.

-* The class variable **MASTER_DATA** is a placeholder for now.
+* The class variable **MASTERS_DATA** is a placeholder for now.
 It will later contain **MasterData** instances, holding all meta data about UFO masters that the Assistant function modules need.
 * The class variable **PROJECT_PATH** tel;s the Assistant what the file path of the project is.
 This way it can locate all resources by relative path, such as *ufo/* UFO file paths.

 Running this code should show no error, it opens an empty small (250 x 250) default Assistant window, with a default title.